jhudsl/OTTR_Template/README.md

 ## Encountering problems?

 If you are encountering any problems with this course, please file a GitHub issue or contact us at {Some email or web address with a contact form}.

+_All materials in this course are licensed [CC-BY](https://tldrlegal.com/license/creative-commons-attribution-(cc)) and can be repurposed freely with attribution._